 The forerunners to employment tribunals were ‘industrial tribunals’.
 They were established in 1964 and replaced in 1998 with the present-day system.
 Nowadays, if you have a claim against your employer for any breach of your working rights (aside from personal injury arising from an accident at work), then the chances are that any claim you need to make to enforce those rights would be brought in an employment tribunal.

-The modern system has moved on a great deal since 1964 and has been through good times and bad, usually depending upon the government at the time.
-For example, the introduction in 2013 of fees (of up to £1,200) to bring an employment tribunal claim represented a huge setback for employment rights and employment tribunals.
+The modern system has moved on a great deal since 1964 and has been through good times and bad.
+For example, the introduction in 2013 of fees (up to £1,200) to bring an employment tribunal claim represented a huge setback for employment rights and employment tribunals.
 The number of employees who felt able to exercise their rights in the employment tribunal fell dramatically between 2013 to 2017.

 Shortcomings of the employment tribunal system